PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework

 \paragraph{Conformal Inference for Regression} Proposed by Vovk \cite{vovk2005algorithmic, shafer2007tutorialconformalprediction}, conformal prediction for regression has been a major focus of theoretical study.
-If the underlying data is exchangeable, conformal methods achieve target coverage.
-Split conformal prediction \cite{lei2018distribution} is the most widely used form of conformal inference, and is based on a simple, efficient idea.
+If the underlying data are exchangeable, conformal methods achieve target coverage.
+Split conformal prediction \cite{papadopoulos2002inductive,lei2018distribution} is the most widely used form of conformal inference, and is based on a simple and effective idea.
 First, split the data into two halves, using one half for fitting a model, and the other to calibrate prediction intervals to achieve the desired coverage.
 Recent work \cite{barber2021predictive,kim2020predictive} has also combined resampling techniques such as the jackknife and bootstrap with conformal inference to reduce interval lengths.
-The works discussed above achieve desired coverage on average, but might fail to cover locally, i.e., conditional on covariates.
-As a result, different methods such as studentized conformal inference \cite{lei2018distribution} and kernel-weighted conformal methods have been proposed to improve local coverage \cite{guan2020conformalpredictionlocalization}.
-Other extensions include techniques to tackle covariate shift \cite{tibshirani2019conformal}, time-series \cite{angelopoulos2021uncertainty}, and treatment effect estimation in causal inference \cite{lei2021conformal}.
-Since the conformal literature is too broad to cover comprehensively, we refer readers to \cite{angelino2017learning} for a detailed overview.
+The works discussed above achieve desired coverage on average, but there are no guarantees for local coverage, i.e., conditional on covariates or for subgroups.
+As a result, different methods such as Studentized conformal inference \cite{lei2018distribution} and kernel-weighted conformal methods have been proposed to improve local coverage \cite{guan2020conformalpredictionlocalization}.
+Other extensions include techniques to tackle covariate shift \cite{tibshirani2019conformal}, time-series \cite{stankeviciute2021conformal,angelopoulos2023conformal}, and treatment effect estimation in causal inference \cite{lei2021conformal}.
+Since the conformal literature is too broad to cover comprehensively, we refer readers to \cite{shafer2007tutorialconformalprediction,angelopoulos2021gentle} for a detailed overview.

-\paragraph{Conformal Classification} Romano et al. \cite{romano2020classification} extend split conformal inference to the multi-class classification setting.
-They propose an approach called adaptive prediction sets (APS) which is based on a cumulative likelihood score.
-For a given sample, APS creates prediction sets by greedily adding classes in order of the predicted probability till the cumulative score of the set reaches a threshold.
+\paragraph{Conformal Classification} Romano et al. \cite{romano2020classification} proposed a new conformal score function for categorical and ordinal responses.
+Specifically, they propose an approach called adaptive prediction sets (APS) which is based on a cumulative likelihood score.
+For a given sample, APS creates prediction sets by greedily adding classes in order of the predicted probability until the cumulative score of the set reaches a threshold.
 This threshold is calibrated to achieve the desired coverage.
 Angelopoulos et al. define a regularized version of APS called RAPS that has been shown to improve set size in practice \cite{angelopoulos2022uncertaintysetsimageclassifiers}.